textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 Another type of interface string that needs documented are system alerts.
 Alerts appear to users as feedback dialogue in the Diagnostics panel, or in other panels as success/failure messages (e.g. when saving changings).

 Alerts can be one of four types: success, information, warning, or error.
 When documenting system alerts, format them as they appear in the interface.
-Do this buy using the appropriate class selectors in Kramdown notation, as shown in Table 2.
-(See [Spans](#spans) for an explanation on Kramdown markup for block spans.)
+Do this buy using the appropriate class selectors in Kramdown notation (see [**Selectors and attributes](#selectors-and-attributes)), as shown in Table 2.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table"><table>
 <caption>Table 2.
 Alert message strings</caption>